 History has been a passion throughout Holly’s life, not just as a professional archivist and genealogist, but through her personal pursuits as well.
-Learn more below about her interests in vintage collectibles, architectural restoration, cemetery documentation and historic Route 66!
+Learn more below about her interests in architectural restoration, cemetery documentation and historic Route 66!

 Another of Holly’s interests is architectural history.
 She narrated videos produced by World Monuments Fund (WMF), an international non-profit organization dedicated to the conservation and preservation of historic architecture.
 The videos Holly narrated, available for viewing on YouTube, highlight the organization’s mission to promote cultural heritage.